Getting started

 Modify the system prompt

 The system prompt should outline the AIP Agent's function within the context of the current application.
-By pressing / on your keyboard, you can refer to the configured tools and parameters and guide the AIP Agent on how to coordinate their usage.
+By pressing / on your keyboard, you can refer to the configured tools and application state and guide the AIP Agent on how to coordinate their usage.
 Make sure to describe the underlying business logic and the appropriate situations for using the right tools in context.

 AIP Agent Studio edit view, highlighting option to change the system prompt.